 Using Voice Composer in the Grammarly Keyboard

-- Place your cursor in an empty text field.
+- Place your cursor in a text field.

 - Tap the Voice Composer icon on the right corner of the suggestions bar.
 You will be momentarily redirected.